In this post you will learn the 6 steps to launch and monetize an effective and profitable remote health coaching program.

 Below are a list of some of the most widely adopted tools we’ve seen to help run programs.

-An Effective Touchpoints Strategy Is Based on Regular, Concise Nudges
+Step 6: An Effective Touchpoint Strategy Is Based on Regular, Concise Nudges

 The value of your offering is largely based on the perceived value you or your staff bring to the program – your blog, book, worksheets, etc can only move the needle so much.